jaxgeller/libmarkov/javascript/README.md

 [![npm version](https://badge.fury.io/js/libmarkov.svg)](http://badge.fury.io/js/libmarkov)

-This implementation runs in the browser and in node.
+This implementation runs in the browser, node, and as a binary.

 ## Install